sergiotocalini/zapgix/README.md

 # Deploy
 ## Zabbix

-Zabbix user has to havesudo privileges.
+Zabbix user has to have sudo privileges.

 ```
 #~ cat /etc/sudoers.d/user_zabbix